tfgordon/tfgordon.github.io/README.md

-These are the source files of Tom Gordon's home page.
+This project mangages the content of Tom Godon's web site.